computational-expression/project/CODE_REVIEW_PREP.md

 ### Practice All Three Question Types
 **Question Type 1: Execution Tracing**
-- [ ] Trace through each loop step-by-step with specific inputs
+- [ ] Trace through each loop/conditional/function step-by-step with specific inputs
 - [ ] Show how variables change at each iteration
 - [ ] Practice with different input sizes (small, large, etc.)